gangwug/SRBR_SMTSARworkshop2016/README.md

 ##### 5. Download three repositories to your notebook computer

-Click [SRBR_SMTSAworkshop](https://github.com/gangwug), [MetaCycleApp](https://github.com/gangwug/MetaCycleApp) and [PSEA](https://github.com/ranafi/PSEA) one by one, and click 'Download ZIP' button within each repository.
+* Click [SRBR_SMTSAworkshop](https://github.com/gangwug/SRBR_SMTSAworkshop), [MetaCycleApp](https://github.com/gangwug/MetaCycleApp) and [PSEA](https://github.com/ranafi/PSEA) one by one to visit each repository.
+* Within each repository, click 'Download ZIP' button on the right side of the pasge to download each repository to your laptop.

 ##### 6. Prepare your own datasets if you hope to try them at the end of this workshop.
+* Prepare your own datasets in the same format as the sample sets.
+See the file 'Hughes2009_MouseLiver1h.txt' provided in the SRBR_SMTSAworkshop repository as an example.
+* Each time series data will be a row of the spreadsheet, with a top header row and a leftmost column of labels, saved as a tab-delimited txt file or comm-delimited csv file.

 ## Day of the workshop
 * Bring a fully charged notebook computer to the workshop.